tuneinsight/lattigo/mkrlwe/README.md

 This package contain code that is common to the ```mkbfv``` and ```mkckks``` package such as keys, decryption algorithm, key generation and relinearization.

-### Relinearization

-The relinearization algorithm is described in annexe A of the paper.
-Both the evaluation key and the public key must be provided to the relinearization algorithm.

 ### References